NixOS/nix/doc/manual/src/installation/uninstall.md

    fi
    ```

-   This will prevent the creation of the empty `/nix` directory to provide a mountpoint for the Nix Store volume.
+   This will prevent the creation of the empty `/nix` directory.

 6. Remove the files Nix added to your system: